 3. Store these documents and any others containing confidential or sensitive data in your safe deposit box or home safe.
 A safe is also a good spot for your spare keys, irreplaceable items, and valuables (such as jewelry and coin and stamp collections).
 Originals or duplicates of photos, negatives, and other paperwork should be kept off-premises -- at your office, perhaps, or a trusted friend's home.

 4. Maintain a current list of secret passwords, access codes, PINs, the combination of your home safe (or the location of the spare key), and other confidential data.
 Store this and other confidential information (along with the spare key to your safe deposit box) at a secure, but readily accessible, location.
-If you're worried about identity theft, here are some ways to create a Fort Knox around your credit file.

 5. Make important items portable.
 Items that cannot be photocopied and/or must be kept at your home should be stored in portable file boxes.
 Write "Take" on the tops and sides of the boxes and store them in a place where they can be easily accessed in the event you are forced to evacuate.
 Keep an empty file box at the ready for the contents of your home safe.
 If you are planning to be away, consider storing these items with someone who can remove and/or protect them should a disaster occur in your absence.

 6. Make a current inventory.
 A room-by-room written (or video) inventory of all of your possessions will help speed the process of insurance claims should it come to that.
 Include items in your garage, basement, and attic, plus serial numbers, dates of purchase, and purchase prices where applicable.
 Store this information in your safe deposit box.